-In the digitally driven world we live in today, businesses across all industries are constantly seeking more modern techniques to market their services to an evolving community.
+Managing social media for doctors can be challenging.
+In the digitally-driven world we live in today, businesses across all industries--including the healthcare and medical industries--are constantly seeking more modern techniques to market their services to an evolving community.
 For doctors, one of the most powerful tools to help do so has been social media.
-These social platforms give doctors a digital resource that allows them to communicate, build relationships, and acquire patients.
+These popular, highly social platforms give doctors a digital resource that allows them to communicate, build relationships, and acquire patients.

 There are many common mistakes you’ll see doctors make on social media.
 Whether you’re just beginning to build your online profile or have been doing so for years, it’s important to learn from the mistakes of others so that you can avoid them yourself.

-Here are some of the more common mistakes doctors make on social media:
+Here are some of the more common mistakes doctors we’ve observed on social media, made by doctors:

 It’s easy to get caught up in the numbers and sacrifice quality in favor of quantity when building your social media pages.
 Yes, there’s value in having a lot of friends or followers, but not when it jeopardizes the validity of your online reputation.
 There are a number of programs out there that allow you to pay for friends, followers, likes, etc., but buying your way into forming a perception that you’re more popular than you actually are is not a good idea.
 Not because it’s immoral or inaccurate (which it is), but because it’s a waste of money.
 There is no value in your posts when the people seeing them are not even real people.
 On top of that, when real patients are able to see that the majority of people following you are actually bots, your credibility is diminished.

 Another area where focusing on quantity over quality can come back to harm you is the frequency in which you post.
-Obviously, you need to post often enough that your able to build a following, but you don’t want to bombard your audience by posting so often that it gets to the point where they deliberately ignore your posts.
-When you make the quantity of your posts a top priority, you unknowingly create less creative and engaging content, consequently reducing the effectiveness of your posts.
+One good post is better than five mediocre or even bad posts.
+Obviously, you need to post often enough that you're able to build a following, but you don’t want to bombard your audience by posting so often that it gets to the point where they deliberately ignore your posts.
+When you make the number of your posts a top priority, you unknowingly create less creative and engaging content, consequently reducing the effectiveness of your posts.
 How often you should post depends on the social network you are using, your target market, and your social media strategy.
 The general rule though is to post as often as possible to the point where you are not sacrificing the quality of your content.

 If there’s one aspect of social media that is most responsible for a large number of doctors shying away from using it at all, it’s the fear of it leading to legal actions against them.
-This fear is certainly justifiable, there are certain components of your career – patient confidentiality for example – that absolutely cannot be discussed on a public forum environment created by social media channels.
+This fear is certainly justifiable, there are certain components of your career – patient confidentiality for example – that absolutely cannot be discussed in a public forum environment created by social media channels.
+If you love using social media, consider making two accounts--one for your practice, and one for your personal life.
 Not knowing the boundary between what is ethically acceptable and unacceptable is a mistake that can indeed lead to dire consequences.
 However, that shouldn’t stop you from using social media, it should motivate you to understand where the line should be drawn in order to avoid negative ramifications.